MEET OUR FACULTY

 Michael (Hong-Lik) Wang

 With more than 10 years’ experience in the luxury jewellery and watch industry, Michael has held a variety of positions, including: sales associate, store manager and local jeweller to international luxury jewellery brands in Taipei, Sydney and Melbourne.
 His work also involved manufacturing, repairing, appraising, 3D printing and marketing.
 Michael is passionate about sharing his expertise with his students.
 Self-learning inspires him, and his ultimate goal is to turn the classroom into a student-oriented learning environment that excites and empowers.
 His being multilingual enriches his classes – he speaks English, Mandarin, Cantonese and Shanghainese.
 Michael previously taught guitar, ukulele and the tsugaru-shamisen (a traditional three-stringed Japanese instrument).

 Albee Yen has a bachelor’s degree in geological science from Chinese Culture University.
-After graduation she continued to pursue her passion for gemmology by earning her Graduate Gemologist diploma and Jewelry Design certificate from GIA.
+She continued to pursue her passion for gemmology by earning her Graduate Gemologist® diploma and Jewelry Design certificate from GIA.
 Yen then worked with diamond and coloured stones in retail and wholesale environments, returning to GIA as an instructor in 2014.
 Yen enjoys reminding her students that since nature creates gemstones, their beauty is priceless.

 jewellery manufacturing arts